amaraceresi/highpoint-volleyball/README.md

 ## Features

-- View a calendar filled with tournaments for all ages.
+- View a calendar filled with tournaments for ages 12-16.
 - Pick a date, register, and pay your player fee online.
-- Interactive and responsive design.
 - Payment platform integration for online payment.
 - User authentication using JWT.